PacktPublishing/Purple-Team-Strategies/Chapter-11/Comments.md

 # Comments

 ## Purple Teaming Log and Report
-Here you will find an example of the Purple Teaming Log and Report presented in Chapter 2 of the book.
+Here you will find a concrete example of the Purple Teaming Log and Report presented in Chapter 2 of the book.
+It is pre-filled in to emulate a malware threat (as opposed to a threat actor) named Qakbot.
+Therefore you will find in this document:
+- Teams and roles
+- Exercise's objectives
+- A threat intelligence overview
+- An adversary emulation plan

 This is of course an example that should be adapted to your needs and environment but we hope it can serve as a main document for your first purple teaming exercise.

 ### A word on TTPs timeline